-To apply for federal financial aid, please complete a Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
-Be sure to use the correct academic year when applying.
+To apply for federal student aid, please complete a Free Application for Federal Student Aid (FAFSA) online.
+American University Washington College of Law’s federal school code is 001434.

 What is the timeline for being awarded?

-Once you have been admitted AND our office has received a completed FAFSA, a financial aid award letter will be available on the student portal within 7-10 business days.
-If requested, be sure to submit any additional information needed to complete your aid application as it may cause delays in processing.
+Once you have been admitted, registered for classes, AND our office has received a completed FAFSA, a financial aid award letter will be available on the student portal within 7-10 business days.
+If requested, please submit any additional information needed to complete your aid application as it may cause delays in processing.

-Your award letter can be accessed through the AU student portal at https://myau.american.edu.
-You will receive notification of its availability via email.
+Your award letter is accessed through the AU student portal and you will receive notification via email when it is available.

 As a graduate student am I eligible for any grants or scholarships?

 The federal government does not offer any grants or scholarships for graduate students.
 Qualifying applicants may be awarded a scholarship through the admissions process.
 Contact the MLS program for more information.

 What happens if I drop a course or all my courses?

 Before you make a decision to drop a course or courses, you must contact the AUWCL Financial Aid Office to determine how the enrollment changes affect your financial aid.

 Every time a course is dropped, the AUWCL Financial Aid Office reviews financial aid eligibility based on the new enrollment status to determine if the previously offered financial aid needs to be reduced or cancelled.